 - How do we share the data?

-- How do we monetise the smart cities data when its should be made “free”
+- How do we monetize the smart cities data when it should be made “free.”

 - Some countries stated that even a 1% investment from the Public in any PPP (Public Private Partnership) project has to be considered as Public data

-- What’s the best business model in smart cities when the government are not willing or can’t afford to implement such solutions?
+- What’s the best business model in smart cities when the government is not willing or can’t afford to implement such solutions?

 About the Author

-Dr. Mazlan Abbas is an IOT Evangelist, Thought Leader and CEO of REDtone IOT.
-You can reach him on LinkedIn at https://my.linkedin.com/in/mazlan/ or Twitter at http://twitter.com/mazlan_abbas .
+Dr. Mazlan Abbas is an IOT Evangelist, Thought Leader and CEO of FAVORIOT You can reach him on LinkedIn at https://my.linkedin.com/in/mazlan/ or Twitter at http://twitter.com/mazlan_abbas .
 Check all presentation slides HERE.